github/vscode-codeql/extensions/ql-vscode/docs/test-plan.md

 - Flip the `codeQL.canary` flag.
 This will enable MRVA in the extension.

-### Test Case 1: Running a problem path query and viewing results
+### Test Case 1: MRVA - Running a problem path query and viewing results

 1. Open the [UnsafeJQueryPlugin query](https://github.com/github/codeql/blob/main/javascript/ql/src/Security/CWE-079/UnsafeJQueryPlugin.ql).
 2. Run it against the following repo list: